Eximchain/terraform-aws-eximchain-tx-executor/README.md

 ## Build AMIs to launch the instances with

 You may skip this step.
 If you do, your AMI will be the most recent one built by the official Eximchain AWS Account.
 We try to keep this as recent as possible but currently no guarantees are made.
+We highly recommend building your own AMI for any production use.

 Use packer to build the AMIs needed to launch instances